 - J.D., University of Texas School of Law

 - B.S., University of Texas at Austin, cum laude

 Federal Criminal White Collar Appellate Update, The Appellate Advocate, State Bar of Texas Appellate Section Update, June 2011

 - Houston Bar Association

 - Taxpayers Against Fraud (TAF)

-- With Joel Androphy, won a settlement with Health Services Management, Inc. and Huntsville Health Care Center.
+- Represented a whistleblower in a case against Health Services Management, Inc. and Huntsville Health Care Center, which resulted in a settlement.
 The case, filed on behalf of the United States and the State of Texas, alleged that the defendants billed Medicare and Texas Medicaid for services, which were not rendered or were so deficient and substandard that they harmed nursing home patients and were essentially worthless services.
 The settlement netted the Government and client more than $4.5 million.
-In addition to the monetary settlement, the parties’ agreement requires HSM to enter into a Corporate Integrity Agreement with the Office of the Inspector General.
+In addition to the monetary settlement, the parties’ agreement required HSM to enter into a Corporate Integrity Agreement with the Office of the Inspector General.

-- With Joel Androphy, represented a whistleblower in a retaliation claim, resulting in a favorable settlement after mediation.
+- Represented a whistleblower in a retaliation claim, resulting in a favorable settlement after mediation.

-- With Joel Androphy, won a settlement with Mallinckrodt Pharmaceuticals, Tyco International, Ltd., Tyco Healthcare Group LP, and Covidien, who agreed to pay nearly $1 million to settle civil allegations that they caused state Medicaid programs to pay inflated rates for prescription medications by submitting inflated pricing information to Medicaid agencies and to third-party compendia publications used by state agencies to set Medicaid reimbursement amounts.
+- Represented whistleblowers in a case against Mallinckrodt Pharmaceuticals, Tyco International, Ltd., Tyco Healthcare Group LP, and Covidien, who agreed to pay nearly $1 million to settle civil allegations that they caused state Medicaid programs to pay inflated rates for prescription medications by submitting inflated pricing information to Medicaid agencies and to third-party compendia publications used by state agencies to set Medicaid reimbursement amounts.